Here are some plugins to enhance the capabilities of HelpieKB more than you could imagine.

 Shop Manager Role:

 If you hire someone to manage your store, you have to give them access to your site’s back end.
 This is where the Shop Manager role comes into the picture.
-This role has the same capabilities as customer role, along with the option to edit WooCommerce settings and products.
-In addition, this role is capable to view WooCommerce reports as well.
-The shop manager role is actually similar to the Editor role in WordPress.
+This role has the same capabilities as the customer role, along with the option to edit WooCommerce settings and products.
+Also, this role is capable to view WooCommerce reports as well.
+The shop manager role is similar to the Editor role in WordPress.